-He names a broad base of influences: folklore and folk music, the lives of saints and fools, slapback tape echo, tweed guitar amps, Fender Telecasters, and a fascination with the misfortunes of human history.
+He names a broad base of influences: folklore and folk music from Ireland to Appalachia, the lives of saints and fools, slapback tape echo, and a fascination with the misfortunes of human history.
 Setting out regularly from his current home in Wichita, Kansas, Jack plays in pubs, cafes, private homes, and college and university campuses both West and East of the Mississippi.

 The Jack Korbel Confluence is a rotating/ad hoc band of musicians that clothes the bones of Jack’s songs.
 Members often include Joshua Pickenpaugh (bass), Steve Hatfield (drums), Joshua Sturgill (harmony vocals & bodhran), and Randy Zellers (guitars).
 The band can be configured in many different lineups depending on venue size, budget, type of event, etc.

 “With traditional and original tunes, lyrics that make you want to listen, learn, and read up a little, and a voice that can move from playful to haunting in an instant, The Jack Korbel Confluence delivers a riveting performance.”